ruben056/osgiServiceTest/README.md

 Notes
 -----
-* The whole idea here is that there is no runtime dependency on the bundle containing the implmentation.
+* The idea is that there is no no coupling between the bundle containing the implementation and the other bundles consuming the service.
 The only requirements to trigger the service are
 - public api must be available to the consumer (consumer has dependency on public api)
 - at least one bundle who provides an implementation and 'links' it to the public api via the OSGI registry.
 * Important!!
 Make sure the bundles containing the public api and the provider are started BEFORE the consumer!
 If not the consumer might get a null for the service because it was not registered yet ... .
 You can set the run level of the consuming bundle higher then that of the other 2 bundles to solve this problem.